wickerwaka/PicoROM/README.md

 How you interface with reset hardware on each system is going to differ and it may not be possible to override the systems reset signal in all cases.
 The reset pin on the PicoROM does not only have to be used for system resets, it can be treated as a generic controllable output.

 ### Standalone
-The PicoROM draws it's power from either the USB-C connection or from the 5V VCC input at pin 32.
+The PicoROM draws its power from either the USB-C connection or from the 5V VCC input at pin 32.
 This means that the PicoROM can function like a regular standalone ROM chip without any USB connection.
 There are is a caveat though.
 At startup the ROM data needs to be read from flash memory and copied into the static RAM of the RP2040.
 This process takes approximately 8ms and any ROM accesses will be ignored until it completes.
-This process itself won't start until the RP2040 itself has powered up and determined that it's supply voltage is stable, so there may be additional delays caused by that.
+This process itself won't start until the RP2040 itself has powered up and determined that its supply voltage is stable, so there may be additional delays caused by that.
 Some systems have reset control circuitry that delays full startup of the system until the supply voltage has been stable for a certain amount of time.
 If this delay is longer than 8ms then a PicoROM will probably function fine.

 ![Air Assault M107 running standalone with four PicoROMs](docs/standalone.jpg)